 Drew Peterson was a policeman in Bolingbrook, Illinois from 1977-2007.
 He retired as a sergeant.
-Peterson was selected Police Officer of the Year in 1979.
+In 1979, The Bolingbrook Police Department selected Peterson as Police Officer of the Year.

 A source described Peterson as, “a well respected leader who had a yen for the ladies.”

 Four women married Drew Peterson.

 Carol (Hamilton) Brown and Drew met in Willowbrook High School.
 Drew was a cross-country runner.
 They married in 1974, divorced in 1980.
 Carol and Drew had two sons, Stephen and Eric.
 Carol Brown said: “I did discover that he was having an affair.
 I guess that was the beginning when we started being separated.”